tylerlong/glip-crontab-chatbot/README.md

 ```

-## Change bot URI
+## "Reboot"

-If for reason bot URI changed, you need to "reboot":
+- If for reason bot server changed, you need to re-setup WebHooks
+- If there is orphan data in database

+You can "reboot" to resolve the issues above:

 ```
 HTTP PUT https://<bot-server>/admin/reboot
 ```

-Another use case for "reboot" is when you think there is dirty data in database.
+## Todo

+- Mention some one in cron message